Maanit491/PDF_Insight_App/README.md

 for more information about react setup, you can refer to the "README.md" File present in the "frontend" folder of this repository.

-# FastAPI Application Setup Guide
+# FastAPI Application Setup Guide for backend

 This guide will help you set up a virtual environment and run a FastAPI application.
 Follow these steps to get your application up and running.